Categorical semantics of compositional reinforcement learning: Compositional Knowledge Representations for Reinforcement Learning

-\staticobstacles* \begin{proof} This is a simple check.
-To see that this is a fiber diagram, observe that the state space of the fiber product is the intersection of state spaces of the two punctured MDPs $\mM_i^\circ$, which is the same as the state space of $\mM_{12}^\circ$.
-For the action spaces, the action space of the fiber product consists of the actions in $\mM$ that avoid the two obstacles $\bO_i$.
-This coincides with the actions in the MDP $\mM_{12}$.
-The transition probabilities also coincide tautologically.
+\begin{proof} To see that this is a pullback diagram, observe that the state space of the pullback is the intersection of state spaces of the two punctured MDPs $\mM_i^\circ$, which is the same as the state space of $\mM_{12}^\circ$.
+For the action spaces, the action space of the pullback consists of the actions in $\mM$ that avoid the two obstacles $\bO_i$.
+This coincides with the MDP $\mM_{12}$ actions.
+The transition probabilities coincide tautologically.

 The reasoning for the pushout is analogous. \end{proof}